Bates Days of Service

 2017 Project: Bernies Book Bank

-Volunteers helped repair and restore homes for those in need.
+Volunteers help repair and restore homes for those in need.

 Lead Volunteer: Shanna Bruno